-21 An owner of a form of identification of record shall pay the 22 department a fee of \$5 on January 1 of every fifth year from the year in which the form of identification was recorded with the 23 department as that owner's property.
-This fee may be changed by 24 25 the department through regulations.
-The department shall give a 26 receipt for all such payments made.
-If an owner of a form of 27 identification of record should fail, refuse or neglect to pay such fee by July 1 of any year in which it is due, such form of 28 identification shall become forfeited and no longer carried in 29 30 the record.
-Any such forfeited form of identification shall not 19960S1432B2044 - 15 -
+An owner of a form of identification of record shall pay the department a fee of \$5 on January 1 of every fifth year from the year in which the form of identification was recorded with the department as that owner's property.
+This fee may be changed by the department through regulations.
+The department shall give a receipt for all such payments made.
+If an owner of a form of identification of record should fail, refuse or neglect to pay such fee by July 1 of any year in which it is due, such form of identification shall become forfeited and no longer carried in the record.
+Any such forfeited form of identification shall not be issued to any other person within a period of less than ten years following date of forfeiture.